Weekday and weekend сlasses for kids

 Discovering the World with Minecraft: Education Edition

-Age group: 8-14 years
+Age group: 8 - 12 years old

 What we study: